Extended polarized semiclassical model for quantum-dot cavity QED and its application to single-photon sources: Extended semi-classical model

-In Fig.~\ref{CH2-Fig1:SketchpolCQED}, we show a sketch of a polarized QD-cavity system with two cavity modes (H,V) and two QD transitions (X,Y).
-For the specific case of linearly polarized input light $\left(\theta_{in}=45^{\circ}\right)$, we plot the transmission as a function of the laser frequency in the inset of Fig.~\ref{CH2-Fig1:SketchpolCQED}.
-The system is described as a cavity with polarization birefringence but without dichroism, under the reasonable assumption that losses in the cavity are polarization-independent.
-We use a Jones formalism in the polarization basis of the cavity, where the normalized detuning Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}) becomes the matrix
+To start the analysis, we show in Fig.~\ref{CH2-Fig1:SketchpolCQED} a sketch of a polarized QD-cavity system with two cavity modes (H,V) and two QD dipole transitions (X,Y).
+In order to demonstrate the complexity of the transmission spectrum that appears is this case, we show in the inset of Fig.~\ref{CH2-Fig1:SketchpolCQED} the transmission of linearly polarized input light $\left(\theta_{in}=45^{\circ}\right)$ as a function of the relative laser frequency $\Delta f$.

-Drawing a parallel with the semi-classical model of a single cavity mode with a single QD transition allows us to split the contributions for a single round trip into a part due to the empty cavity, and a part given by the QD interaction.
-The interaction with the QD modifies the round-trip phase, and is given by the transmission matrix $X$ (see table \ref{CH2-Table: typeofQD}).
-This matrix is diagonal in the basis of the QD eigenpolarizations, and has to be rotated into the polarization basis of the cavity by $R_{-\theta_{QD}}XR_{\theta_{QD}}$ with
+We now show how Eq. \ref{Ch2-eq-transmission-electric-field-FP} can directly be extended to take care of all polarization effects, by replacing the scalar quantities by appropriate Jones vectors and matrices.
+To motivate the precise form, we first write Eq. \ref{Ch2-eq-transmission-electric-field-FP} as its Taylor expansion

-Here, $\theta_{QD}$ is the angle between the cavity and QD polarization axis (see Fig. \ref{CH2-Fig1:SketchpolCQED}).
-The matrix $X$ is constructed by adding up the QD transitions, taking care of their (magnetic-field dependent) polarization by the appropriate Jones matrix \cite{fowles_introduction_1989} and the Lorentzian frequency-dependent phase shift
+where we now can clearly identify contributions from the cavity and from the QD.
+This form reminds us of the multiple roundtrips happening in a Fabry-Perot cavity, we show a complete derivation of Eq. \ref{Ch2-eq-transmission-electric-field-FP} in the Appendix.
+In the polarization basis of the cavity, the normalized detuning phase $2i\Delta$ becomes the Jones matrix

-where $\Delta_{i}^{'}=\left(f-f_{i}^{'}\right)/\gamma_{\perp i}$ is the normalized frequency detuning, and $C_{i}$ is the coupling strength.
-The resonance frequencies $f_{i}^{'}$ are the eigenvalues of the QD Hamiltonian, including electron-hole exchange and Zeeman interactions \cite{bayer_fine_2002}.
-In table \ref{CH2-Table: typeofQD}, $X$ is given for neutral and charged QDs for different magnetic field configurations.
+where $\Delta_{m}=\left(f-f_{m}\right)/\kappa_{m}$ for $m=H,V$ are the normalized laser detunings from the polarized cavity resonances at frequencies $f_{m}$.
+The interaction with the QD modifies the round-trip phase, but because of a possible misalignment of the dipole axes of the QD transitions and the cavity polarization basis, we have to calculate the QD effect in its own basis, which is accomplished by $R_{-\theta_{QD}}XR_{\theta_{QD}}$, where $R_{\theta_{QD}}$ is the 2D rotation matrix and $\theta_{QD}$ the rotation angle between the cavity and quantum dot frame, see Fig.~\ref{CH2-Fig1:SketchpolCQED}.
+There are many different transitions possible in QDs \citep{bayer_fine_2002,warburton_single_2013}.
+This can be described by a transmission matrix $X$ composed of the appropriate Jones matrices $J_{n}$ (see Table 2.1 in \citep{fowles_introduction_1989}) and the Lorentzian frequency-dependent phase shifts $\phi_{n}$: